leonan624/meu-novo-projeto/README.md

 # PYTHON API FOR POSTGRESQL

 Hello!
-This script outlines all the required syntax to establish a connection with a database.
+This script outlines all the required syntax to establish a connection with a database. :fa-cog: